|

 these

-contracts, but consider that for each new customer that they get,
+contracts, however, consider that for each new customer that they get,

 wireless providers are losing money; at least initially.
 That